algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/funcSpecsTEMP.md

     - If a ghost is eaten he goes back to the center of the maze
     - At higher dificulty ghost get faster

+    The ghost have three behaviors :
+        - Scater : the ghost are going for a corner of the maze
+        - Chase : Each ghost has a diferent chase behavior, but the idea is to hunt down the player.
+        - Frightened : The ghosts are runnig away from the player with random movement. this only activate when the game is in Fright Mode when the player eat a Super Gum.

+    The Ghost cycle between Scater and Chase. at higher level ghosts spend more time in Chase mode.